LafeLabs/srs/README.md

 ### Motivation and definitions

 naive set theory.  sets as collections of abstract objects without the ZF axioms. sets are denoted by curly braces

+The work of Russel and Whitehead.
+The conclusions of Goedel and the post Goedel world of mathematics.
+A fork in the road: instead of building more obscure castles in the sky after Goedel we could have turned to the world and accepted that while formal math cannot describe the Universe an absolute sense that we can apply it directly to the Universe as we *experience it* through language, not as some external "true" Universe.

 self replicating sets always have an externality.
 The degrees of freedom of that externality determines the degrees of freedom of the set containing it.
 The more general an element is the more degrees of freedom it has.